I receive many emails from people wondering why they cannot hear from God. The

 are often amazed to find hidden strongholds that are deafening their ears.

-the most common, and the next four devotionals will be focusing on these each of these in turn.
+There are many such strongholds; however, there are four that stand out as being the most common, and the next four devotionals will be focusing on these each of these in turn.

 The first, most common stronghold is usually unforgiveness.
 Try to imagine the following prayer conversation:

 Us: "Why don't you answer me Lord?"

 God: "How can I, when you cannot even hear the cries of your very own brothers?"